 Hi, I'm Jordan!

-My degree at UWaterloo was part of the school's co-op program, allowing me to spend five years alternating between four months of classes and four months of full-time internship work.
-I've been lucky to work with some really great people across many different areas (listed here in mostly reverse chronological order):
+I completed my undergrad at the University of Waterloo, studying software engineering and optimization.
+As part of UWaterloo's co-op program, I alternated between four months of classes and four months of full-time internships over the course of five years.
+I've been lucky to work with some really great people across several different areas of AI (listed here in mostly reverse chronological order):

-• I worked for a year and a half in the NVIDIA Toronto AI Lab (during and after my undergrad), researching language control for physics-based character animation.
-I collaborated with Professors Jason Peng and Sanja Fidler.
+• I worked in the NVIDIA Toronto AI Lab researching language control for physics-based character animation, advised by Jason Peng and Sanja Fidler.

 • I interned twice at Facebook: once working on data pipelines for machine translation, and once working on neural image compression, where I helped create an open-source library for compression research.